c0rnch1p/Dummy/readme.md

 files.
 The 'lang.lua' and 'theme.lua' files are read by highlight and allow for the customization of things like header keywords, recognized syntax and color schemes.
 #### Adding Dummy Files
-Dummy files get sorted into one of the nine categories which each have their own folder in the 'dummyfiles' directory.
+Dummy files get sorted into one of the ten categories which each have their own folder in the 'dummyfiles' directory.
 Its just a text file thats going to be referenced later on after the program is properly updated with the new input.

-Each category has its own source ('.c') file which makes the process of referencing dummy files a lot cleaner than if it didnt.
-When a file is added, the file list in the category source file, the 'all_h3lp.c' (full list) file and the readme are each updated with an entry.
+Each category has its own '.c' source file which makes the process of referencing dummy files a lot cleaner than if it didnt.
+When a file is added, the category source file, another source file containing the full list as well as the readme are each updated with a new entry.

 To update the database, press 'F10' while the main menu category being modified is focused.
 This will open the files which need to be updated as root with nano for the